Preserving Normalcy: An Interview with Dr. Bootstaylor

 One of the colleagues he works closely with is Anjli Aurora Hinman, CNM, at Intown Midwifery, in Atlanta.
 She commented with great enthusiasm on working with Dr. Bootstaylor:

 Countless times I think to myself how grateful I am to work with an individual with Dr. Bootstaylor’s expertise, skill, temperament and unwavering dedication to the greater good of humankind.
 Families, midwives, students and birth professionals know him in our community as a warrior in bringing birth back to women.
-He faces many challenges in birth culture, clinical cases and peer dynamics with impressive reason, action and heart.
+He faces many challenges in birth culture, Aesthetic Surgery Center clinical cases and peer dynamics with impressive reason, action and heart.
+If you´re looking for a plastic surgeon, then check out this brazilian butt lift beverly hills.
 Birth is changing for the better in Atlanta because of this man@ We are in awe of what he gives up in order to provide his service to women, midwives and our birth community.

-Dr. Bootstaylor was kind enough to submit to an interview.
+Dr. Donald Roland was kind enough to submit to an interview.
 The highlights are below.

 #seebaby #DrBootstaylor #BringBirthBackCM: How do you see your practice differing from standard OB practice in the US?